What's with these Li-Ions?

 With great power comes great responsibility!!

-You need to be aware that the energy contained in all lithium ion batteries (even those in your cellphone or laptop) can be destructive, so it is important that you:
+You need to be aware that the energy contained in all lithium ion batteries (even those in your cellphone or laptop) can be destructive – in theory they can burn fiercely, although in more than ten years of selling torches and Li-Ions I've not seen or heard of a single case, but it is still important that you:

-• the best place to keep a Li-Ion is in a torch, as long as it's not on "standby" (i.e. it's "locked out", usually by partially unscrewing the tailcap).
-If it's not in a torch, make sure it can't make contact with metallic objects (like keys).
+• the best place to keep a Li-Ion is in a torch, as long as it's not on "standby" (i.e. it's "mechanically locked out", usually by partially unscrewing the tailcap).
+If it's not in a torch, make sure it can't make contact with metallic objects like keys.

-• do not use Li-Ions in place of regular batteries.
-Li-Ions deliver three times the voltage of rechargeable AA batteries, and will destroy any device that isn't designed to work with them.
-This is especially important with the 14500 Li-Ion which is the same size as a regular AA battery.
+• do not use Li-Ions in place of supermarket batteries.
+Li-Ions deliver three times the voltage of AA and AAA batteries and will destroy any device that isn't designed to work with them.
+This is especially important with the 14500 Li-Ion which is the same size as a regular AA cell.
 Some torches are designed to accept both 14500 and AA batteries, but most are not.

 But what if. . .

-I provide a one-year warranty on my protected Keeppower batteries.
+I provide a one-year warranty on Keeppower protected batteries.
 If your battery gives trouble within 12 months of purchase, send it back to me and I will repair or replace it – as long as you haven't abused it.
 Signs of abuse from rough handling, modification or overheating are pretty clear.
-Note that this doesn't apply to unprotected batteries, since they can't defend themselves against mistreatment and the effects are not detectable.
+This doesn't apply to unprotected batteries (e.g. Sofirn) since they can't defend themselves against mistreatment and abuse is not detectable.